Desbloqueie Recursos Exclusivos

 were cooked in those first generations of stars,

-foram formados naquelas primeiras gerações de estrelas,
+foram cozidos naquelas primeiras gerações de estrelas,

 which then ran out of fuel, exploded,